oskarikinnunen/airsoftturret/README.md

   - Night vision (Infrared camera and lights)
   - Wireless control of fully automatic airsoft weapon using a laptop and an xbox 360 controller

+For the X axis movement it's using a car windshield wiper, with a chain drive mechanism.
+For the Y axis it's using a smaller continuous servo motor with a 3D printed worm gear mechanism.

 Uses my own software which comprises of a Windows client, a Raspberry Pi server, and an Arduino.
 The Windows client, built using Unity/C#, displays video from a camera at a URL and gathers input data from controller/keyboard inputs.
 It then constructs a control string that is sent to the Raspberry Pi over a local network.